open-data-fabric/open-data-fabric/src/open-data-fabric.md

 See also:
 - [RFC-002](/rfcs/002-logical-data-hashes.md)

+> **TODO:*
+> - Ideally we would want to use `base16` encoding in `did:odf:` identity too, however the `did:key:` spec doesn't currently support other encodings than `base58-btc`.
+We are expecting this to change, since `base58` is widely considered deprecated.

 #### Checkpoint Hashing
 [Checkpoints](#checkpoint) are stored as opaque files and referenced by [Metadata Blocks](#metadata-chain) using their physical hash.
 The process of computing a hash sum is identical to computing a physical hash for a data part file (see [Data Hashing](#data-hashing)).